-Annual restricted stock units were granted to our named executive officers on June 24, 2020.
-The restricted stock units vest over three years, beginning on the first anniversary of the grant date.
+Annual restricted stock units were granted to our named executive officers on April 26, 2021.
+The restricted stock units vest in three equal annual installments, beginning on the first anniversary of the grant date.

-The number of restricted stock units granted to our named executive officers in 2020 are reflected in the "Grants of Plan-Based Awards in 2020" table on page 41.
+The number of restricted stock units granted to our named executive officers in 2021 are reflected in the "Grants of Plan-Based Awards in 2021" table on page 43.

-2021 Long Term Incentive Plan
+2022 Long Term Incentive Plan

-In January 2021, the Committee approved a change to the Long-Term Incentive Plan.
-For the performance share units issued in 2021, the units will vest based on (1) achieving certain stock price targets or (2) total shareholder return of the Company versus the Russell 3000 T&L Index.
+In January 2021, the Committee approved a change to the Long-Term Incentive Plan to provide for 3 year cliff vesting of the performance stock units, compared to vesting in 25% increments.
+For the performance stock units issued in 2022, the units will vest based on (i) achieving certain stock price targets or (ii) total shareholder return of the Company versus the Russell 3000 T&L Index.
+In February 2022, the Committee adjusted the Target Stock Price for the performance units to be issued in 2022 as shown in the table below.